Skip to content

 Barrier 2: Cost

 There is going to be an initial investment, no two ways about it.
-Focus should be on your ROI, because DX will start saving you money…at some point.
+Focus should be on your ROI, because digital transformation will start saving you money…at some point.
 The danger is one-size-fits-all solutions which normally means paying for things you’re not going to use, or capacity that far exceeds the size of your business.
 It’s also an issue if you’re required to invest heavily in both software AND hardware.
 If you can use hardware you already have, it’s not only easier for your employees (see Solution 3) – it’s easier on your pocket.

 Selecting digital options that are scalable, and sized appropriately for your business and needs means your outlay will be proportional to your return.
 When considering digital options, look at the different areas you’ll see savings (reducing paper costs, saving man hours, increasing efficiency, avoiding mistakes that add up 💰) and calculate when your investment will start paying for itself.
 It might be sooner than you think.